top of page

 Half Rhombic at k0uo antenna test range in KS

-This grounding system serves a dual purpose; it not only provides an effective ground for the antenna's operation but also acts as a protective measure against lightning strikes, a common hazard in outdoor antenna installations.
+This grounding system serves a dual purpose; it not only provides an effective ground for the antenna's operation but also acts as a protective measure against lightning strikes, a common hazard in outdoor large wire antenna installations.
 The environmental conditions at the K0UO site further contribute to the antenna's performance.
 The area is characterized by its distinctive red soil, which is notably high in iron content.
 This particular soil composition is advantageous because iron-rich soils tend to exhibit superior electrical conductivity (EC).
 High EC is critical for ensuring that the ground system effectively dissipates electrical energy, which can improve the overall efficiency of the antenna.
 Additionally, the conductive properties of the soil can enhance the antenna's radiation pattern, allowing for better signal propagation and reception.
 In summary, the installation of the 40-6 meter vertical polarized 1/2 Rhombic antenna at K0UO not only showcases advanced engineering and design but also highlights the importance of environmental factors and grounding techniques in optimizing radio communication systems.
 The combination of a high center height, a robust grounding system using a deep oil-well casing, and the naturally conductive red soil creates an ideal scenario for effective amateur radio operations, ensuring that the K0UO station remains a reliable and efficient hub for communication.

 1/2 Rhombic antenna at K0UO General Steven Walz antenna test range, thw world largest with 1200 acres and mile of wire